 STEP 3: In the meantime, cut the other ingredients and vegetables into desirable shapes, and shred the cheese.
-Cut the garlic into small pieces and mix it with olive oil.
+Cut the garlic into small pieces and mix it with a tablespoon of olive oil.

 STEP 4: Take the puff pastry out of the refrigerator.

 Cut the puff pastry sheet into six (or more) squares to get a more crunchy crust.
 Place them on the baking sheet covered with baking paper.

 With a sharp, small knife, score the borders of your squares.
 When using a knife, be careful that you don’t cut all the way through the pastry.
 Once the center of the tarts is loaded with cheese and vegetables, the borders will rise and puff when baking.